FutureProcessing/Docker-WSL2/README.md

 **Important: To start the Docker service automatically follow the "Run Docker when a WSL instance launches" section after successful installation**

-Choose and execute one of the available installation methods:
+Choose and execute one of the available installation methods: scripted or manually.

 ### Scripted installation (preferred)